All Articles/

 2. Bubbling or Peeling Paint

 Paint that bubbles, peels, or appears water-damaged — without any water source — is a classic termite sign.
-Termites produce moisture as they tunnel through wood, which causes paint and wallpaper to warp.
+Termites produce moisture as they tunnel through wood, causing paint and wallpaper to warp.

 3. Pin-Sized Holes in Drywall